-ER/Studio Data Architect supports sound design practices by automatically propagating the primary key, from parent to child entities.
-If there are candidate alternate keys that should also be propagated to the child, in the Relationship Editor you can choose all available parent entity keys in the Parent Key list.
-Deleting a relationship will remove a non-native propagated attribute.
-However, if you want to keep the child columns of the relationship or foreign constraint, when you delete the relationship you can check the Make Foreign Keys Native option.
-In this case, if the relationship between Customer and Order is deleted, the CustomerID will be left in the Order entity.
+- Note The screen shots of this tutorial were taken using a model where the notation was set to IE (Crow's Feet).
+Depending upon the notation your model is currently set to, the icons for each relationship are slightly different. - Tip You can change the model notation by choosing Model > Model Options, and then selecting another notation option in the Notation area. - 2.
+To establish a relationship between Customer and Order, click the parent entity, Customer and then click the child entity, Order. - Tip ER/Studio Data Architect supports sound design practices by automatically propagating the primary key, from parent to child entities.
+If there are candidate alternate keys that you want to propagate to the child, choose all available parent entity keys in the Parent Key list in the Relationship Editor.
+Deleting a relationship removes a non-native propagated attribute.
+However, if you want to keep the child columns of the relationship or foreign constraint, when you delete the relationship check the Make Foreign Keys Native option.
+In this case, if the relationship between Customer and Order is deleted, the CustomerID remains in the Order entity.